 If you have not already tried a soft start to your school day, think about how you could make it work in your school.
 There are so many benefits to both students and teachers.

 Want to know more about soft starts?
 Check out answers to frequently asked questions about this morning routine in this blog post.

-If you do use a soft start, pleas shares of your favorite activities in the comments below.
+Please share some of your favorite morning activities in the comments below.
 Don’t forget to pin this post to refer to later!